-A catch-all receive should never be used from a gen\statem behaviour (or from any gen\\ behaviour), as the receive statement is within the gen\\ engine itself. sys compatible behaviours must respond to system messages and therefore do that in their engine receive loop, passing non-system messages to the callback module.
-Using a catch-all receive may result in system messages being discarded which in turn may lead to unexpected behaviour.
-If a selective receive must be used then great care should be taken to ensure that only messages pertinent to the operation are received.
-Likewise, a callback must return in due time to let the engine receive loop handle system messages, or they might time out also leading to unexpected behaviour.
+A selective receive cannot be used from a gen\statem behaviour (or from any gen\\ behaviour), as the receive statement is within the gen\\ engine itself.
+It must be there because all sys compatible behaviours must respond to system messages and therefore do that in their engine receive loop, passing non-system messages to the callback module.